ktap/ktap/README.md

 or hack on it.

-links
+Links
 -----
-Some presentations of ktap is available in doc/references.txt
+Some presentations of KTAP is available in doc/references.txt